earthly/website/blog/_posts/2023-06-23-automate-tasks-shell-scripts.md

       The complete script looks like the following:

-      ~~~
+      ~~~{ caption="Task 4 - Automating System Maintenance.sh"}
          #!/bin/bash

          # Get user confirmation before proceeding
          read -p "This script will perform system maintenance tasks.
          Are you sure you want to proceed? (y/n) " confirm

          if [[ $confirm != [yY] ]]; then
             echo "Aborting script."